lawrennd/old_talks/_ml/includes/not-useful-model.md

 Sheffield to Oxford on 6th February 2014, whilst $\dataScalar_{29}$
 might be the number of people on the 8:20 train that day, but
-$\dataScalar_{72,394}$ could be the temperature of the Atlantic ocean on 23rd August 2056 at a point on the artic circle midway between Greenland and Norway.
+$\dataScalar_{72,394}$ could be the temperature of the Atlantic ocean on 23rd August 2056 at a point on the Arctic circle midway between Greenland and Norway.
 When we see data in this form, we realize that most of the time we are missing most of the data.
 This leads to the idea of *massive missing data*.
 Contrast this situation with that traditionally faced in